 Do you ever notice that the more you force yourself to stop thinking about something, the more it comes up in your mind?
 This is called the ironic rebound.
 To prevent it from happening, don't try to suppress your thought when it comes up.
 And just because you're thinking it doesn't mean it's true.
 If a negative thought or craving comes into your mind, think to yourself, "Oh, there it goes again.
 Thoughts randomly come and go in our minds, and just thinking it doesn't make it true."

 Accept the thought instead of trying to fight it.
 Remind yourself that thoughts and feelings may not be under your control, but you can choose your actions.
-The author suggests an exercise in which you hold the thought, breathe in deeply, visualize the thought as a cloud passing through your mind, and imagine it dissolve.
+The author suggests an exercise in which you hold the thought, breathe in deeply, visualize the thought as a cloud passing through your mind, and imagine it dissolving.

 These willpower exercises are just the tip of the iceberg, so pick up the Willpower Instinct to learn more.
 Another great read for developing the ability to accomplish difficult goals is The Power of Habit.